qasimshk/MassTransit-Sagas/README.md

-# Micro services with MassTransit & CQRS pattern & Saga
+# Micro services with MassTransit, CQRS pattern & Saga
 The prupose of this project is to develop two micro services in .net core console application and manage message queue using Masstransit.
 I have used topshelf, an open source nuget library to manage my services in windows.
 The payment service cover an implementation of CQRS pattern.

 # URL: